athaddius/STIRMetrics/README.md

 cd src
 ```

-Now you should be able to run the same commands (with visualization disabled `-showvis 0`).
+Now you should be able to run the same commands (with visualization disabled via passing the `-showvis 0` flag to the python applications).

 ## Utilities

 ### clicktracks:
 A click-and track application for visualizing a tracker on STIR.
+Example usage to track on three clips:

 ```
 python datatest/clicktracks.py --num_data 3